Creating storage buckets | Cloud Storage | Google Cloud

 3. Enter your bucket information and click Continue to complete each step:

 • Select a Default storage class for the bucket.
-The default will be assigned by default to all objects uploaded to the bucket.
+The default storage class will be assigned by default to all objects uploaded to the bucket.
 Next, select a Location where the bucket data will be permanently stored.

 Note: The Monthly cost estimate panel in the right pane estimates the bucket's monthly costs based on your selected storage class and location, as well as your expected data size and operations.